Jean du Bellay: Rome

 He was then sent as Ambassador Extraordinary to the Papal Court in Rome (January–May 1534).
 His mission in both English and Roman embassies was to prevent the implementation of Pope Clement's decree of excommunication against Henry VIII, who was a valuable ally of France against the Emperor Charles.
-One of the members of du Bellay's suite in his embassy to Rome was François Rabelais, who was making the first of four journeys to Rome.
+One of the members of du Bellay's suite in his embassy to Rome was François Rabelais, who was making the first of his four journeys to Rome.
 On their arrival in Rome, they were accommodated in the residence of the Bishop of Faenza Rodolfo Pio di Carpi, the future Cardinal, who had recently returned from a papal embassy to the French Court.
 Despite the Bishop's best efforts, the Imperial agents, who were well entrenched and vigorous in their advocacy, influenced the papal Consistory to vote to approve the sentence against Henry VIII on 23 March 1534.
 Henry's plea to await further action until he could send a Procurator to the Papal Court—only a delaying action—was allowed.
 And so the execution of the bull of excommunication was temporarily suspended.

 In September 1534 Bishop du Bellay's secretary, Claude de Chappuys accompanied the French cardinals who were going to Rome for the Conclave that followed the death of Pope Clement VII.
 There, the Cardinals and Chappuys used their influence to promote the candidacy of the Bishop of Paris for a cardinal's hat.
 They were assured that the new pope, Pope Paul III, was favourable to their importuning.